The tactical folding knife you chose to carry with you is without a doubt, one of the most important tools for your survival and EDC use.

 Once you know what makes a high-quality folder and knife in general, it makes filtering the poor quality ones from your new EDC warrior easily and almost instantly.

-Looking for high-quality steel for your folder is one of the most important aspects of the knife.
+Looking for high-quality steel for your blade is one of the most important aspects of a folder.
 Cheap steel will give you cheap performance.